 On top of implementation, it is vital to ensure the software easily integrates with other products you are currently using, including your core.
 Find out if you can pull the necessary data from the core and how long it will take.
 What additional third-party applications, if any, are supported for integration by the LOS?

 - Intuitive interface –

-“A user interface is like a joke.
-If you have to explain it, it’s not good.”
-As you research various LOS, don’t overlook the user interface.
+A popular Tweet by Iconfinder CEO Martin LeBlanc says, “A user interface is like a joke.
+If you have to explain it, it’s not that good.”
+As you research various commercial loan origination software, don’t overlook the user interface.
 The dashboard should be set-up so that different user roles can access the data they need to do their job effectively and efficiently.
 The experience should be configurable to the user, irrespective of the role.
 Also, be sure to explore the navigation menu to ensure that you can easily navigate to the areas you need.
 If you cannot quickly and easily find the information or function you are looking for, will that software really make your job any more efficient?